bossqunt/battlewars/README.md

 - [ ] Potential animations?
 (Player/Monster/Items?)
 - [ ] Guilds
 - [ ] Unique attributes (Attributes determine other attribute bonuses)
-- [ ] Placeholder Inventory Slots (So people know what can be equipped)
+- [x] Placeholder Inventory Slots (So players know what can be equipped)
 - [x] Add monster attributes to battle
-- [ ] Add emphasis on nearby monsters border (to emphasize boss encounter)
+- [x] Add emphasis on nearby monsters border (to emphasize boss encounter)
 - [ ] Add x0 y0 as non-pvp/no ownership
 - [ ] Remove crit chance from armors.. (and scale for weapons)
+- [ ] Home page and UI Refactoring
 ## Known Issues / To-Do List

 - [x] Redirect after registration is not working